 Classic Peruvian Ceviche

 Ceviche is a traditional fish dish widely eaten in Peru, it is a perfect example of fusion food.
-Now officially declared as part of Peru’s national heritage, it even has a holiday declared in its honour.
-The best way to eat ceviche is with a spoon so you can experience the full flavours of the lime marinade.
+Now officially declared as part of Peru’s national heritage, it even has a holiday declared in its honor.
+The best way to eat ceviche is with a spoon so you can experience the full flavors of the lime marinade.
 This dish can be eaten as a starter, lunch or main course.

 You will need